OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 one-at-a-time on a single processor, parallel programs can utilize multiple processing units to reduce the runtime of a computation.
-Historically, parallel programming has been considered substantially more difficult and error-prone than serial programming — OpenCilk aims to bridge this gap, making it easy to write parallel programs that are both correct and fast.
+Historically, parallel programming has been considered substantially more difficult and error-prone than serial programming.  {% defn "OpenCilk" %} aims to bridge this gap.
+OpenCilk supports the {% defn "Cilk" %} language extensions to C and C++, which make it easy to write parallel programs that are both correct and fast.

+OpenCilk is a {% defn "task-parallel-platforms-programming-and-algorithms", "task-parallel platform" %} that provides language abstractions for {% defn "shared-memory" %} parallel computations on {% defn "multicores", "multicore"
+%} systems.
+As a Cilk programmer, you are only responsible for expressing the
-OpenCilk is a {% defn "task-parallel-platforms-programming-and-algorithms", "task-parallel platform" %}: a layer of software that simplifies the development of parallel programs by coordinating, scheduling, and managing multiple processors.
-To achieve good performance during execution, OpenCilk automatically load-balances the work among different processors by scheduling the parallel tasks in a way that is provably close to optimal.
+{% defn "logical parallelism" %} in your application, that is, which tasks *may* run in parallel.
+The OpenCilk compiler then produces optimized parallel code, and the OpenCilk runtime system schedules and load-balances your computation onto the available processors in a way that is provably close to optimal.

-Using the OpenCilk platform, a developer writes code in the Cilk language, which extends C and C++ with a just few keywords to support task-parallel programming.
-Cilk supports {% defn "fork-join parallelism" %}, an especially simple form of task-parallelism that uses spawning and parallel loops.
+When using the OpenCilk platform, you write code in the Cilk language, which extends C and C++ with a just few keywords to support task-parallel programming.
+Specifically, Cilk supports {% defn "fork-join parallelism" %}, a simple and effective form of task parallelism.
+Cilk provides linguistic mechanisms for {% defn "spawning" %} and {% defn "parallel loops" %}.
 We'll introduce spawning here and cover parallel loops in a later tutorial.

+Upcoming tutorials will also cover the following:

+- How to ensure your program is free of {% defn "determinacy-race", "race bugs"
+  %} using the {% defn "Cilksan" %} tool.
+- How to determine the {% defn "scalability" %} of your program on multiple processors using the {% defn "Cilkscale" %} tool.
+- How OpenCilk runs your program to achieve good performance.

 ## Task-parallel programming with `cilk_scope` and `cilk_spawn`